usutradhar/quantify-infrastructure/README.md

 Activate the environment to export: conda activate <env_name>
 ### Running the Scripts
-1. Navigate to the `scripts/` folder.
-2. To run the project, make sure the projectQI environment is activated.
+1. To run the project, make sure the projectQI environment is activated.
 Inside the environment, run
    ```bash
    main.py  # to get future per capita RBUV and RL values for SSP1, SSP2 and SSP3 scenarios
    ```
    It takes ~45 minutes to run three scerarios for RBUV and RL.

-   To generate the figures and compare analysis results:
+2. To generate the figures and compare analysis results, Navigate to the `scripts/` folder

    ```bash
    perCapInfra_stats_clean.ipynb